The economic costs of Hurricane Harvey attributable to climate change

 We used a probabilistic event attribution framework to estimate the costs associated with Hurricane Harvey that are attributable to anthropogenic influence on the climate system.

-Results indicate that the “fraction of attributable risk” for the rainfall from Harvey was likely between a third and three quarters.
+Results indicate that the “fraction of attributable risk” for the rainfall from Harvey was likely between a third and three quarters, which, when combined with the associated losses, led to an estimate of $67bn for the attributable costs for this event.

 This “bottom-up” event-based estimate of climate change damages contrasts sharply with the “top-down” approach using integrated assessment models.